bounswe/2021SpringGroup7/README.md

 # Columbus Project
 We are Bogazici University Computer Engineering students.
 This repository mainly contains our group work in CMPE-352 and CMPE-451.
+##What is Columbus
+Our project, COLUMBUS, is a location stories platform where users can share stories about locations and interact with each other on these stories.
+To achieve this, we organize periodic meetings to assign weekly tasks to team members and finish them as a group.
+You can see our [wiki page](https://github.com/bounswe/2021SpringGroup7/wiki) for further information.
 ## CMPE 352
 CMPE-352 or "Fundamentals of Software Engineering" is a course that teach us about the issues, practices, and tools associated with developing software as a team.
 ## CMPE 451